L'Écho du Sud: History

-Its head office is located on Avenue Clémenceau, in Fianarantsoa, and it is printed by the Imprimerie du Betsileo.
-It is distributed at a price of 0.40 francs.
+L'Écho du Sud's head office was located on Avenue Clémenceau, Fianarantsoa, and was printed by the Imprimerie du Betsileo.
+Copies could be purchased for 0.40 francs.

-The newspaper appears every Saturday and deals with general information in Madagascar.
+The newspaper was published every Saturday and reported on general news in Madagascar.

-It is thanks to this newspaper that Louis Cambrézy was awarded the Legion of Honour in 1935, by Louis Rollin, Minister of the Colonies.
+Because of his role in founding and editing the newspaper, Louis Cambrézy was awarded the Legion of Honour in 1935, by Louis Rollin, Minister of the Colonies.